soydetemporada/website/README.md

 A food product that traveled thousands of kilometers and was conserved during the way will likely be **less tasty than a local product**.
 But we’re so used to have them all at any time that we forget about the natural cycle of plants.
 We have to be aware that foreign products and out of season products have a **massive carbon footprint**.
 We have to get rid of this habit of eating anything anytime and go back to consume food like our grandparents used to do: **following mother nature’s rhythm**.

-Now, how do we know what to eat and when?
+Now, *how do we know what to eat and when*?
 Looking at Spanish seasonal calendars on the web, we are confronted to a big blend of contradictory information.
 The reason is that a seasonal calendar can be elaborated from **different variables**, and every author picks whichever he wants: national or local climate, open air or greenhouse farming, heated greenhouse or not, etc.

 We need a tool that shows what can be eaten from local farming and in-season.
-This project’s goal is to elaborate an app (or webapp) which allows to know what ar the fruits and vegetables than are being harvested in every region of Spain, at any time, to stop with the excessive transport of food.
+This project’s goal is to elaborate an app that allows to know what are the fruits and vegetables than are being harvested in every *region of Spain*, depending on the *season* and the *type of culture*.
+That way, we’ll offer a tool for the ones who want to eat responsibly, limiting the excessive transport of food and the farming in heated greenhouses.

 ## Project description